David Kämpf

-David Kämpf (born 12 January 1995) is a Czech ice hockey forward for the Vancouver Canucks.
-He has previously played for the Toronto Maple Leafs and the Chicago Blackhawks.
-Internationally, Kämpf has represented Czechia, contributing to a gold medal win at the 2024 IIHF World Championship.
+David Kämpf (born 12 January 1995) is a Czech professional ice hockey player who is a forward for HC Litvínov of the Czech Extraliga (ELH).
+He has previously played in the National Hockey League (NHL) for the Chicago Blackhawks, Toronto Maple Leafs, Vancouver Canucks, and Washington Capitals.
+Internationally, Kämpf has represented the Czech Republic, contributing to a gold medal win at the 2024 World Championship.

 Playing career

 Although never drafted, Kämpf began his youth hockey career with Piráti Chomutov in 2009 at the under-16 level.
 He made his professional debut in the Czech Extraliga with Chomutov during the 2012–13 season.
 In his fifth year with the club, during the 2016–17 campaign, he had a breakout season, recording a personal best of 15 goals and 31 points across 52 games.

-On April 19, 2017, Kämpf chose to exercise his option to remain with Chomutov for another year, despite interest from NHL teams.
-However, just weeks later, on May 1, he activated an out-clause in his contract and signed a two-year entry-level deal with the Chicago Blackhawks.
+On 19 April 2017, Kämpf chose to exercise his option to remain with Chomutov for another year, despite interest from NHL teams.
+However, just weeks later, on 1 May, he activated an out-clause in his contract and signed a two-year entry-level deal with the Chicago Blackhawks.